JustWhit3/my-scripts/README.md

 - [**compare_plots.py**](https://github.com/JustWhit3/my-scripts/blob/main/python/data%20analysis/impact%20parameters/compare_plots.py): script used to compare impact parameters plots produced with [**impact_parameters_2D.py**](https://github.com/JustWhit3/my-scripts/blob/main/python/data%20analysis/impact%20parameters/impact_parameters_2D.py) and [**impact_parameters_1D.py**](https://github.com/JustWhit3/my-scripts/blob/main/Python/data%20analysis/Impact%20parameters/impact_parameters_1D.py) scripts, using the pyROOT framework.

 - [**OverlapSelections.py**](https://github.com/JustWhit3/my-scripts/blob/main/python/data%20analysis/WbWb/OverlapSelections.py): script used to produce unfolding plots with overlapped b-tagging selections for each systematic.
 This script is produced with the pyROOT framework and is used in the ATLAS WbWb analysis.
+    > NOTE on the usage: if this script is used with `./OverlapSelections` command it will produce overlapped plots for each selection of the `selections` dict.
+If it is used instead with the option `-o [selection_name]`, it will produce a plot with the `[selection_name]` selection modified (changes are given in the input file) and overlaps it to the real `[selection_name]`.

 ### bash